How to Make the Best Vegan PizzaBillion Vegans Media

 Vegan Pizza Sauce

-If you’re feeling adventurous, you could try making a white sauce from cashews, or even use vegan pesto instead of tomato sauce.
+If you’re feeling adventurous, you could try making a white sauce from cashews, or even use vegan pesto instead.
 Additional sauce ideas include olive oil and garlic, hummus, or for the non-conventional, a savory beet-pumpkin puree sauce.

 Melty Vegan Cheese